 The Principle of Least Privilege (sometimes referred to as just ‘Least Privilege’ or PoLP) is a security principle established with the idea that users and systems have only the necessary privileges required to perform what they need to do, for just the amount of time needed to do them.
 It’s crucial to address least privilege when working with creating Cloud resources programmatically (i.e. provisioning) as not limiting the scope for a program to provision unintended resources (or access) is a clear risk to a business.

-We're embedding this principle throughout our Kore Operate platform, making sure that we scope all our access to customer cloud accounts and cloud infrastructure around specific purposes with well-defined access requirements.
+We're embedding this principle throughout Wayfinder, making sure that we scope all our access to customer cloud accounts and cloud infrastructure around specific purposes with well-defined access requirements.

 All of the main cloud providers have the capability to constrain Cloud access using “Managed Cloud Credentials”.
 These are often time-limited and are always tied down to specific programs running on computers in that Cloud.
 Each provider has a different name for this capability but we needed to uncover how this works within Azure and, more specifically, within Azure Kubernetes Service.